Stan's Food Restaurant: Reception

 Hayden Panettiere made a guest appearance on the show.

 "Stan's Food Restaurant" was broadcast on November 14, 2010, as part of the animated television block on Fox.
 It was preceded by The Simpsons, and its sister shows The Cleveland Show and Family Guy.
 The episode was viewed by 5.38 million homes during its initial airing, despite airing simultaneously with Desperate Housewives on ABC, Undercover Boss on CBS, and Sunday Night Football on NBC.
 It garnered a 2.6 rating from the 18-49 demographic, the lowest rating out of its timeslot.
 The episode's total viewership and ratings were significantly down from the previous episode, "Best Little Horror House in Langley Falls", which was viewed by 6.3 million viewers during its initial airing, and received a 3.8 rating in the 18-49 demographic.

 Emily VanDerWerff of The A.V.
 Club wrote a review with mixed reactions, concluding "I think where the episode ultimately didn't work as well for me was when the dueling restaurants plotline came along, simply because that split up Roger and Stan into two separate stories in an episode that didn't have room for that sort of thing.
 I get why it happened, and I liked Stan realizing his dream [...], but it felt like there was more to mine here than actually got mined, and that made the episode a funny one that didn't quite have a strong story to hold it together.
-He went on to give the episode a B−, the third highest grade of the night, beating out The Cleveland Show episode "Little Man on Campus", but scoring lower than The Simpsons episode "Lisa Simpson, This Isn't Your Life" and Family Guy episode "Baby, You Knock Me Out".
+She went on to give the episode a B−, the third highest grade of the night, beating out The Cleveland Show episode "Little Man on Campus", but scoring lower than The Simpsons episode "Lisa Simpson, This Isn't Your Life" and Family Guy episode "Baby, You Knock Me Out".
 Jason Hughes of TV Squad gave a positive review for the episode, writing, "It was fun seeing Stan's restaurant actually succeed, once he got out from under the yoke of Roger taking over the first dream.
 Maybe pancake plates and chocolate chip meatballs are things MacFarlane has actually considered."